A Silicon Valley network storage company faced a brutal life or death challenge.

 A competitor was coming out with a new server in six months that had performance and features which would surely obsolete their current product.
 They had been leapfrogged, and they knew that none of their customers would still be their customers six months down the road unless they had something better or comparable to offer.
 Although a new product was in the works, their typical product development rollout history was thirteen months from concept to product.

-They staked their future on achieving a five-month development cycle — a mighty goal, but one without a clear plan to succeed.
+They put a stake in the ground to achieve a five-month development cycle: a mighty goal, but one without a clear plan to succeed.
 There was a pervasive sense of gloom that the company would surely go under, putting several thousand employees out of work.
-The company was functionally fragmented into many different departments and their next generation product needed an array of new features to meet the next competitive bar.
-The construction of these new features, however, could not be accomplished without dialogue and tradeoffs across the functional boundaries.
+The company was functionally fragmented into many different departments.
+The next generation product needed an array of new features to meet the next competitive bar.
+The construction of these new features, however, could not easily be accomplished without dialog and tradeoffs across the functional boundaries.

 They formed twenty-five cross-functional teams composed of hardware and software engineers, sprinkled with a dash of marketing, operations and finance.
 This approach is not revolutionary.
 Indeed, cross-functional teams are a common organizational method for getting the right people together to deal with interrelated issues.
 Each team was charged with building one of the features as part of the new product architecture.
 On paper, it looked as though they were positioned to take a run at the accelerated schedule—except for one small detail.
 None of the teams had a member with experience leading this type of team.
 In fact, the executives in charge admitted they were uncertain that more than a couple of individuals across the entire organization possessed the skills necessary to lead a team successfully.